josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Muddying the waters further: few of the studies take a holistic view of productivity, by examining impact on a broad scale.
 But the more they do, the less benefit they're able to find.

+Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app—far from a real-world measure.

 <CalloutPlusQuote>

 A lot of the supposed productivity gains from LLM usage seem to rely on a questionable definition of productivity.

 </CalloutPlusQuote>

-The studies that report the most impressive boosts to productivity _also_ tend to have the most contrived notion of it.
-Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app—far from a real-world measure.

 But before we get to all that: let's look at those studies I mentioned.